 Music flows throughout the weekend, with musicians and food trucks dotted throughout the downtown area.
 Of course there’s the Little Britches Rodeo, a children’s rodeo with events like goat tying and sheep riding!
 Cap off your weekend with a visit to the Hitchin’ Post and the historic Wales Theatre.

 May Long Weekend at Sunshine Village

 After hitting Little Britches on Saturday, we make our way to Sunshine Village on Sunday.
 Monday is Slush cup, but all weekend long there are crazy fun things happening.
-Saturday and Sunday you can ski and sip champagne during Veuve in the Snow (check out my previous experience).
+Saturday and Sunday you can ski and sip champagne during Veuve in the Snow.
 They’ve got that champagne ice bar running every weekend until closing, actually.
 Live bands perform all weekend long and there’s plenty of ski-over-a-pool-of-water events taking places before Monday’s big slushy event.